Bublik: Consumption

 Bubliks are usually eaten as is, but it is not uncommon to dip them into tea, a practice that came from eating sushki and baranki, which were very similar in taste, but rather dry and hard and not easily palatable unless moistened.

 Another common way of eating bubliks is to break them into several fragments and to eat them with jam (varenye), sour cream (smetana), or other similar dips.
 While they often accompany tea, bubliks, again unlike modern bagels, are rarely considered a breakfast food.

 Cultural references

 A short poem called Protoptala stezhku cherez yar ("I beat a path through the ravine") in Kobzar book by Ukrainian poet Taras Shevchenko refers to a young woman who sells bubliki at the market to the Cossacks.

-Bublichki, a diminutive of bubliki, is a title of a famous Yiddish-Ukrainian-Russian song written in Odessa in the 1920s.
+Bublichki, a diminutive of bubliki, is a title of a famous Yiddish-Ukrainian-Russian song written in Odesa in the 1920s.
 Leonid Utyosov popularised the song in the USSR.
 The Barry Sisters together with the Ziggy Elman Orchestra made it popular in the US in 1939.
 Today it belongs to the repertoire of klezmer, jazz and pop musicians.